jmorvay/Frinx-docs/FRINX_ODL_Distribution/Carbon/FRINX_Features_User_Guide/cli/cli-service-module.md

 Please see [here](cli_supported_devices.md) for a structured list of device types currently supported by the CLI southbound plugin and configuration aspects implemented for them.

 It is possible to check a current list of units and thus a current list of supported devices directly from OpenDaylight's REST interface.
-Please import a Postman collection from [here](https://github.com/FRINXio/cli-units/tree/master/postman) into Postman and open the folder *registry* to access the GET call that displays the actual list.
+Please import the postman.json Postman collection from [here](https://github.com/FRINXio/cli-units/tree/master/postman) into Postman and open the folder *registry* to access the GET call that displays the actual list.

 *For a hands-on tour of the CLI service module from within your browser, please try our [playground](http://46.229.232.136:8888/)*